StarryBlueSky/Penicillin/README.md

 You may choose preferred Ktor HttpClient Engine.
 We recommend using `Apache` or `CIO` engine.
 Full engine list is available at https://ktor.io/clients/http-client/engines.html.

 Penicillin depends on `kotlinx.serialization`.
-So you need to add "kotlinx-serialization-runtime" dependency below.
+So you need to add "https://kotlin.bintray.com/kotlinx" repository below.

 ### Gradle Kotlin DSL